j450h1/academic-blogdown-website/content/home/bio.md

  css_class = ""
 +++

 Jas "like Jazz🎺 music" is a Data Scientist based out of Vancouver, Canada.
-He currently supports the Office Product Group (OPG) as part of the Fundamentals & Experience Data Science team at Microsoft.
+He currently supports the Office Product Group (OPG) as part of the Fundamentals & Experiences Data Science team at Microsoft.

 Previously, he spent 5+ years on the modeling team at Cardinal Path - a leading marketing analytics consultancy.
 He was the 1st employee in the data science department and helped build it from the ground up with a focus on reproducibility.